aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 See how to create the archive file for submission at [here](../MakeArchive.md).
 ## Rubrics
-- Q/A: +12 points (+1 point for each question)
+- Q/A: +11 points (+1 point for each question)
-- Code: +2 points
+- Code: +3 points
-  - +1 for completing filter class
+  - +1 for completing filter class correctly
-  - +1 for completing aggregate class
+  - +2 for completing aggregate class correctly
 - Following submission instructions: +1 point

 ## Useful Hadoop Filesystem Commands